open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 > The path where you put the binaries is referenced as `$INSTALL_DIR`

-You can also use the [download.sh](../download.sh) script with the following parameters:
+You can also use the [download.sh](../download.sh) script which uses following environment variables as parameters:

 | Parameter      | Description                                                       | Required | Default value                                                                     |
 |----------------|-------------------------------------------------------------------|----------|-----------------------------------------------------------------------------------|